Children and Family Support Worker, Language post (Urdu)

 At a Glance

-• Tasks: Support families and children in refuge through play sessions and domestic violence awareness.
+• Tasks: Support children and families in refuge through play sessions and domestic violence awareness.

 • Company: Join Birmingham and Solihull Women’s Aid, a leading charity fighting domestic violence for over 40 years.

-• Benefits: Enjoy a supportive work environment with opportunities for personal growth and community impact.
+• Benefits: Enjoy a supportive work environment with opportunities for training and personal development.

 • Why this job: Make a real difference in the lives of women and children while working with a passionate team.

-• Qualifications: Women only need apply; experience in support roles or community work is a plus.
+• Qualifications: Women only need apply; experience in support roles is a plus but not essential.

 The predicted salary is between 28800 - 43200 £ per year.